Keyboard shortcuts

 Text("Footer"),

 Widgets are created by calling their constructor functions.
-Layout containers (VStack, HStack, ZStack) accept arrays of child widgets.
+Layout containers (VStack, HStack, ZStack) accept a spacing value (in points) followed by an array of child widgets.

 Handle-Based Architecture